All Episodes

 The Obama people say, listen, we're just not going to take it, and it's time for us to say, yes, we're not going to take it.

-And we're not going to let it pass this time, of course, it's because the stakes are higher.
+And we're not going to let it pass this time, of course.

 The Clinton people say, A, they didn't do it.

-How dare they suggest that Hillary would do her thing.
+They use words like umbrage, how dare they suggest that Hillary would do a thing.

 And then they go on to say, and get this, they started it.

-What's underneath it is this incredible, bitter high stakes battle, which I think is just beginning to engage.
+What's underneath it is this incredible, bitter, high-stakes battle, which I think is just beginning to engage.

 That is a good point, and that's exactly right.